-2.4 THE AAP AND MASTERPLAN: THE PREFERRED OPTION
+2.3 THE PRE-SUBMISSION DRAFT AAP AND MASTERPLAN

-Following the assessment of Options, and subsequent refinements, the Preferred Option emerged and is encapsulated within the Draft AAP and Masterplan.
-A visualisation of the Preferred Option is shown in Box 2.2 below.
+Following the assessment of Options, and subsequent refinements to the 2009 Preferred Option, the Pre-Submission Draft AAP and Masterplan emerged (which forms the scheme as now proposed).
+A visualisation of the Masterplan is shown in Box 2.3 below.